pegasus-isi/pegasus/doc/sphinx/user-guide/optimization.rst

 DAG File Locations
 ^^^^^^^^^^^^^^^^^^

-The name attribute in the dag element refers to the LFN ( Logical File Name ) of the dax file.
-The location of the DAX file can be catalogued either in the
+The name attribute in the *condorWorkflow* element refers to the LFN ( Logical File Name ) of the HTCondor dag file.
+The location of the DAG file can be catalogued either in the

 1. Replica Catalog

-2. Replica Catalog Section in the DAX.
+2. Replica Catalog Section in the Abstract Workflow.

    .. note::